Why You Should Thank Women for RPGs and LARPs

 One Woman, Ten Characters

-And to the 1800s parlor games where participants played characters in collective dramas.
+And even before that to the 1800s parlor games where participants played characters in collective dramas.

 Enter 10–12 actors, who have recently formed a group of traveling players, or troupe.
 They act out improvised plays for audiences, with each actor performing a specific stock character.
 These characters are based on distinct social types of 17th-century Italy and accompanied by masks that exaggerate facial features and convey their personalities.
 Their stories will mostly center on three themes: the struggles of young lovers hindered by elders, adultery or marital jealousy, or the outwitting of a foolish character by his servant.
 Props and scenery are kept to a minimum; the focus is on the actors and dialogue.